 Through fun and interactive experiments, middle school students can learn about UV radiation and the importance of sunscreen.
 Understanding the science behind sunscreen involves learning about the nature of UV radiation and the implications for skin health.

-UV Radiation and Skin Damagesunscreen science for middle schoolers
+UV Radiation and Skin Damage

 The sun emits a spectrum of electromagnetic radiation, including visible light, infrared light, and ultraviolet (UV) light.
 UV light is divided into three types: UVA, UVB, and UVC.
 UVC rays are mostly absorbed by the Earth’s atmosphere and don’t reach the surface.
 However, UVA and UVB rays penetrate the atmosphere and can cause significant damage to the skin.

-• UVA rays have a longer wavelength and penetrate deeper into the skin, contributing to aging and long-term skin damage.
+UVA rays have a longer wavelength and penetrate deeper into the skin, contributing to aging and long-term skin damage.
 They can cause wrinkles and reduce skin elasticity by breaking down collagen and elastin fibers in the dermis.

-• UVB rays have a shorter wavelength and are primarily responsible for sunburn.
+UVB rays have a shorter wavelength and are primarily responsible for sunburn.
 They damage the skin’s outer layers and can directly cause DNA mutations, leading to skin cancer.

 How Sunscreen Works